jrtaveras/KillMaintenance/README.md

 They are Wisej https://wisej.com/ (which is a Framework for the development of business Web Applications), SmartXLS http://www.smartxls.com/ (Library to export data to excel), Entityframework 6.4 (ORM), NInject (Dependency Manager) http://www.ninject.org/ and SqlServer.
 The MVP design pattern is implemented (https://es.wikipedia.org/wiki/Modelo%E2%80%93vista%E2%80%93presentador) and Dependency Injection.

 ## Features
-Multitenance,MultiLenguaje,Validaciones Automaticas obtenidas de la definicion de datos en la base de datos, CRUD y Busquedas Automaticas, esquema para pruebas (Unit Test del presenter)
+Multitenance, MultiLanguage, Automatic Validations obtained from the definition of data in the database, CRUD and Automatic Search, scheme for tests (Unit Test of presenter)

 ## Restrictions
 All must have a primary key Called Id that can be Int or Long, all the tables must have the following fields: Creado (Varchar), FechaCreado (DateTime), Modificado (Varchar) and FechaModificado (DateTime)